 So why do you need one?
-Your turntable either doesn't have one, in which case you won't be able to play records without one.
-Or maybe you just want to upgrade its sound beyond what's possible with the built-in preamp.
+Your turntable may not have one, in which case you won't be able to play records without one.
+Or you might just want to upgrade its sound beyond what's possible with the built-in preamp.

 The Rega Fono MM MK2 was one of the finest phono stages available, so to say expectations were high for its successor is a bit of an understatement.
 Thankfully, it meets them and then some.
 The design has been fine-tuned within an inch of its life, making for a much sleeker product that retains the winning simplicity of its predecessor.
 The Award-winning sound of the MK2 now has a greater dynamic range and greater clarity, making an already fantastic performance even better.
 The best sound-for-pound phono preamp around.

 Read the full review: Rega Fono MM MK3

 Well this is certainly a looker.
 With an offset volume dial, minimalist styling and mirrored rear labelling that's easy to read even if you're peering over the top of the unit, it's clear a lot of thought has gone into this device.
 And no less attention has been paid to the audio quality.
 The presentation is very good indeed, being spacious and cohesive, while the sound is dynamic and the timing spot-on.
 It doesn't quite match the Rega Fono MM MK2, but it certainly holds its own, which makes it certainly worthy of consideration.